Anal Cancer (cont.)

-- What are the signs and symptoms of anal cancer?
+- What are the symptoms and signs of anal cancer?

-- How is anal cancer diagnosed?
+- How do health care professionals determine anal cancer staging?

-- What is recurrent anal cancer?
+- What is the medical treatment for anal cancer?

-- What is the treatment for anal cancer?
+- What are treatment options for stage IV anal cancer or metastasis?

-- What are the treatment options for recurrent anal cancer?
+- What is the prognosis for anal cancer?

-- Where can I find more information about anal cancer?
+- Where can one find information about clinical trials or research for anal cancer?

 - Find a local Oncologist in your town